Posted by Bengt Redfors, Chief Physician in Anesthesia & Intensive Care. Div of Cardiothoracic section. Sahlgrenska University Hospital.

-Patients whose respiration is so affected that optimal respiratory treatment can not contain oxygenation or carbon dioxide removal, can be treated with venovenous extracorporeal membrane oxygenation (VV-ECMO).
-Venoarterial ECMO (VA-ECMO), on the other hand, helps patients whose circulation is not consistent with continued life despite maximum inotropic treatment [1,2].
+Patients whose respiration is so affected that optimal respiratory treatment can not maintain oxygenation or carbon dioxide removal, can be treated with venovenous extracorporeal membrane oxygenation (VV-ECMO) temporarily.
+Venoarterial ECMO (VA-ECMO), on the other hand, helps patients whose circulation is not consistent with continued life despite maximum inotropic support 1,2.
 Both treatments can maintain the life of the patient for a limited time and the goal is generally to restore the lungs and the heart within this time.
 While VV-ECMO can work for months, VA-ECMO’s treatment time is limited to one week.
-If the lungs do not recover within that period, single selected patients can be assisted by pulmonary transplantation, whereas single patients who do not come from their VA-ECMO can be assisted by a mechanical long-term assistant (Figure 1).
-This mechanical heart (most common HeartMate 3) allows you to live for many years but it is usually used as a bridge for a future heart transplant.
+If the lungs do not recover within that period, single selected patients can be assisted by pulmonary transplantation, whereas single patients who do not allow discontuation from their VA-ECMO can be assisted by a mechanical long-term assistant device (Figure 1).
+This mechanical heart (most common HeartMate 3) permit survival for many years but it is usually used as a bridge for a future heart transplant.

 Figure 1.
 Advanced circulatory treatment

 Figure 2.
 The ECMO circuit consists of cannulas that are connected to large vessels in the body, hose leading the blood, a pump that drives the blood forward and an oxygenator that oxygenates the blood.
 With a sweep gas flow controller, to the right, the oxygenator’s respiration (carbon dioxide removal and oxygenation) is controlled.